pwnarchive/pwnarchive.github.io/_posts/2025-10-01-HTB Expressway Writeup.md

 to our pleasant surprise it is vulnerable.

-to get root we can use this exploit CVE-2025-32463.
+to get root we can use this exploit **CVE-2025-32463**.

+But before that a short explanation of what is going on under the hood.

+>CVE-2025-32463 is a vulnerability in `sudo` where the `-R` (chroot) option is not properly secured.
+When `sudo` uses `-R`, it changes its root directory before completing all security checks.
+>
+>This allows an attacker to create a fake environment with a malicious `nsswitch.conf` and a crafted `libnss_*.so` library.
+During execution, `sudo` loads this library inside the chroot, which runs as root, giving the attacker full privilege escalation.
+{: .prompt-info }

 ```bash
 #!/bin/bash